0marSater/devOpsTask/README.md

 	-> that inculde:
 		- create loadbalancer-controller-policy.
 		- create loadbalancer-controller-role and attach the pervious policy to it.
-8) finally, install helm chart that contain the resource to deploy app.
+8) Finally, install helm chart that contain the resource to deploy app.